“How can I make the best use of my selling time with a prospect to build rapport?”

 4. Confirm What Your Prospect Shares with You.

-Prospects often use salespeople as a sounding board to share business problems and to get ideas for solving them.
+Prospects often use salespeople as a sounding board to share business problems and to get ideas for solving them with different types of selling strategies.
 An overwhelming percentage of buyers (90 percent) said they would be open to engaging with salespeople earlier in the buying process, according to 2018 CSO Insights research on buyer preferences.
 To show that you are invested in this process, you want to confirm key elements and needs that your prospect shares with you.
 For example, “Is that right?” or “Have I got it?”
 If you don’t quite have it right, it gives the prospect an opportunity to clarify or correct your understanding.

 The more you demonstrate to your prospect that you understand what they say, the more your customer will see you as invested in their success.